ankitmishra-13/Retail-Receipt-Generator/README.md

 # AutoZone Receipt Generator

 A customizable AutoZone-style retail receipt generator built with **Next.js** and **React**.
-Designed with a red-blue-white theme and realistic receipt layout, it allows users to input purchase information, generate a live receipt preview, and export it as PDF or ZIP.
+Designed with a Aotozone style and realistic receipt layout, it allows users to input purchase information, generate a live receipt preview, and print it.

 ---